-MSU has continued to facilitate and support enrollment growth with improvements to its infrastructure, including the completion of new buildings for the Departments of Music and Civil Engineering, and extensive renovations to several buildings including those housing the Departments of Computer Science and Engineering and Industrial Technology, Instructional Design, and Community College Leadership.
-Ongoing new construction projects include the Jim and Thomas Duff Center (future home of the University's Autism and Developmental Disabilities Clinic

-(ADDC), ACCESS program, and Department of Kinesiology) and a new 411-bed residence hall that will include a dining facility, a FEMArated tornado shelter, and community space dedicated to student success.
-Construction and renovations for buildings housing the College of Architecture, Art and Design are being designed.
+MSU has continued to facilitate enrollment growth with improvements to its infrastructure, including the completion of new buildings for the Departments of Music and Civil Engineering, and extensive renovations to several buildings including those housing the Departments of Computer Science and Engineering and Industrial Technology, Instructional Design, and Community College Leadership.
+Ongoing new construction projects include the Jim and Thomas Duff Center (future home of the University's Autism and Developmental Disabilities Clinic (ADDC), ACCESS program, and Department of Kinesiology) and a new 411-bed residence hall that will include a dining facility, a FEMArated tornado shelter, and community space dedicated to student success.
+Construction and renovations for buildings housing the College of Architecture, Art and Design are also in progress as of Fall 2024.
 These initiatives to facilitate and support sustained growth have been funded by State of Mississippi bonds and capital expense funding, robust private donations from dedicated alumni and other supporters, Educational Building Corporation bonds, and internal reserves.
 Key financial metrics and ratios remain healthy.
 Manageable long-term debt and adequate emergency reserves among other metrics exceed established best practice thresholds.

-State revenue collections exceeded estimates in FY 2023 by \$700 Million (10%), creating one-time funding opportunities for infrastructure maintenance and repairs and an increase in state appropriations.
-MSU received private gifts (outright, pledged, and/or deferred) in FY 2023 of \$259.9M, including a single \$100 million gift for student scholarships, which is the largest single gift to a higher education institution in the state's history.
+State revenue collections as of the November 2024 report exceed the Fiscal Year estimate by \$26 Million which may create one-time legislative funding opportunities for infrastructure maintenance and repairs and an increase in state appropriations for the next fiscal year.
+MSU received private gifts (outright, pledged, and/or deferred) in fiscal year 2023 of \$259.9 million, including a single \$100 million gift for student scholarships, the largest single gift to a higher ed institution in the State's history.
+Fiscal year 2024 ended with an additional \$123.8 million in gifts contributing to an institutional endowment at year-end of \$894.7 million.
+Halfway through FY 2025, at the end of December 2024, gifts totaling \$143 million have MSU on pace for the 2nd highest giving year in MSU's history.
 MSU's solicited donor base gives back to the University at a rate of 19.5%, compared to the national average of 8.5% among public doctoral institutions.
 Strong private support is a key indicator of a healthy institution and aids in financial stability through continued economic uncertainty and the financial crises the industry has navigated over the past several years.